C0D3D3V/Moodle-DL/README.md

     - You can choose to download databases of Moodle courses.
     - You can set if external linked files should be downloaded (files like youtube videos).
 To download videos correctly and in high quality you have to install [ffmpeg](http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/).
     - It does not fetch the current state of your Moodle-Account.
-- `python main.py --new-token`
+- `moodle-dl --new-token`
     - Overrides the login-token with a newly obtained one.
     - It does not fetch the current state of your Moodle-Account.
     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Moodle.
     - It does not affect the rest of the config.
     - It prints all information into the console.
-- `python main.py --change-notification-mail`
+- `moodle-dl --change-notification-mail`
     - Activate/deactivate/change the settings for receiving notifications via e-mail.
     - It does not affect the rest of the config.
     - It prints all information into the console.
-- `python main.py --change-notification-telegram`
+- `moodle-dl --change-notification-telegram`
     - Activate/deactivate/change the settings for receiving notifications via Telegram.
     - It does not affect the rest of the config.
     - It prints all information into the console.
     - Help with setting up Notifications via Telegram will be here soon
-- `python main.py --manage-database`
+- `moodle-dl --manage-database`
     - To manage the offline database.
     - It allows you to delete entries from the database that are no longer available locally so that they can be downloaded again.